emptymap/waddle/README.md

 # Waddle 🦆

-**Waddle** is a preprocessor for podcasts, developed specifically for [RubberDuck.fm](https://rubberduck.fm).
+**Waddle** (`waddle-ai`) is a preprocessor for podcasts, developed specifically for [RubberDuck.fm](https://rubberduck.fm).
 It streamlines the process of aligning, normalizing, and transcribing podcast audio files from multiple speakers or individual audio files.

 ![Demo](https://github.com/emptymap/waddle/blob/main/assets/demo.gif?raw=true)